 n Zimbabwe, IBJ has reinforced its efforts to provide legal representation to ordinary individuals, in particular to young defendants accused of petty crimes.
-Thanks to the continued support of the City of Geneva, in 2015 and 2016 IBJ provided legal representation to over 100 persons in the Harare area.
-This led to dozens of individuals being acquitted, dismissed, provisionally released or granted a reduced sentence.
-IBJ's intervention yielded a 35% success rate and allowed individuals imprisoned without due process to regain their freedom at an earlier stage, thus facilitating reintegration into the community and reducing exposure to mistreatment and trauma.
+Thanks to the continued support of the City of Geneva, in 2015 and 2016, IBJ provided legal representation to over 100 accused persons in the Harare area.
+This led to dozens of individuals being acquitted, dismissed, provisionally released, or granted a reduced sentence.
+IBI's intervention yielded a 35% success rate and allowed individuals imprisoned without due process to regain their freedom at an earlier stage, thus facilitating reintegration into the community and reducing exposure to mistreatment and trauma.

 The prevailing harsh economic climate in the country, characterized by unprecedented high rates of unemployment and poverty, is a continuing challenge.
-IBJ has found that a large number of individuals are detained with little to no evidence against them, imprisoned for excessive periods of time without access to a lawyer.
+IBJ has found that a large number of individuals are detained with little to no evidence against them, and imprisoned for excessive periods of time without access to a lawyer.
 The average wait time of 26 days to access legal advice is a worrying statistic, and excessive pre-trial detention is a widespread problem.
-IBJ has made inroads towards addressing this problem in Harare by securing the release of dozens of individuals.
+IBJ has made inroads towards addressing this problem in Harare, by securing the release of dozens of individuals.
 Nevertheless, there remains a great need to expand legal assistance outside the capital.

-Fostering a strong relationship with the Law Society of Zimbabwe has allowed IBJ to magnify its impact.
-Out of this collaboration, IBJ has become part of the Law Society's Continuous Professional Development Program, through which IBJ and the Law Society jointly conduct capacity-building workshops for Zimbabwean lawyers.
-In October 2016, a workshop was organized by the two organizations on national litigation techniques and advocacy skills.
-Attended by 60 legal practitioners from across the country, the training focused on pre-trial procedure, trial pre-preparation, cross examination, legal analysis, legal drafting, closing submissions, ethical conduct and team-building.
+Fostering a strong relationship with the Law Society of Zimbabwe has enabled IBJ to magnify its impact.
+Thanks to this collaboration, IBJ has become part of the Law Society's Continuous Professional Development Program, through which IBJ and the Law Society jointly conduct capacity-building workshops for Zimbabwean lawyers.
+In October 2016, the two organizations led a workshop on national litigation techniques and advocacy skills.
+Attended by 60 legal practitioners from across the country, the training focused on pre-trial procedure, trial pre-preparation, cross examination, legal analysis, legal drafting, closing submissions, ethical conduct, and team-building.
 This gave legal professionals in Zimbabwe a valuable opportunity to build up their skills and capacities to provide competent representation over the two-day training.

-IBJ and the Law Society continue to explore different areas of collaboration beyond these activities, including working jointly to establish legal assistance programmes in other major urban centres modeled on IBJ's program in Harare and together organizing rights awareness programmes.

-Complementing its efforts to provide legal representation, IBJ also regularly carried out rights awareness campaigns in Harare Central Prison that have advised over 200 pre-trial detainees of their rights.
+IBJ and the Law Society continue to explore different areas of collaboration beyond these activities, including working jointly to establish legal assistance programmes in other major urban centres, modeled on IBJ's program in Harare, and organizing rights awareness programmes.
+Complementing its efforts to provide legal representation, IBI also regularly carried out rights awareness campaigns in Harare Central Prison have advised over 200 pre-trial detainees of their rights.
 Rights awareness campaigns are a key part of IBJ's programs, as increasing both prisoners' and the public's knowledge and awareness tends to reduce instances of abuse.

-Furthermore, in addition to visiting prisons, two radio broadcast campaigns were conducted in November 2016 in partnership with the Zimbabwe Broadcasting Corporation's SFM radio, where IBJ lawyers were interviewed on air.
-IBJ lawyers outlined the constitutional principles that guarantee the rights of individuals, in particular the rights of detainees - including the right to be informed of the reason for arrest and the right to contact their family.
-Each broadcast was heard by over 1 million people.
+Furthermore, in addition to visiting prisons, two radio broadcast campaigns were conducted in November 2016 in partnership with the Zimbabwe Broadcasting Corporation's SFM radio, in which IBJ lawyers were interviewed on air.
+They outlined the constitutional principles that guarantee